eclipse/paho.mqtt.cpp/README.md

 Both synchronous and asynchronous modes of operation are supported.

-This code requires the [Paho C library](https://github.com/eclipse/paho.mqtt.c) by Ian Craggs, et al., specifically version 1.2.0 (Paho Release 1.3) or possibly later.
+This code requires the [Paho C library](https://github.com/eclipse/paho.mqtt.c) by Ian Craggs, et al., specifically version 1.2.1 or possibly later.

 ## Building from source

 Paho MQTT C++ supports the following building systems:
  * CMake
+ * GNU Make
  * Autotools

- * GNU Make
+ Note that CMake is the preferred, default build system.
+ The Autotools build is currently considered obsolete, and will likely be removed from the project in a future release.

 ### CMake